Linear Interactive and Transactional Models of Communication Examples

 Communication Models

 Communication models refer to the conceptual frameworks or theories that explain the way of human communication.
 It also represents the entire communication process between the sender and the receiver.
-The communication model tries to answer the 5Ws and 1H questions regarding the communication process; for example, what is communication?
-Who is involved in this process?
-When does it happen?
-Where does it take place?
-Why does it occur?
-And finally, How does the communication happen?
+The communication model tries to answer the 5Ws and 1H questions regarding the communication process; for example, what is communication? who is involved in this process? when does it happen? where does it take place? why does it occur? and finally, how does the communication happen?

 Additionally, communication models contribute to the development of many other theories and models.
 For example, the communication models are the basis of the mediated communication technology adoption models.